Ansible Execution Monitor

 Ansible runs.

 A single statically linked Go binary with zero dependencies.
-Supports every architecture and every major Linux distribution out of the box.
+Supports every architecture and every major Linux distribution.

 x86_64 · Intel / AMD